covid-policy-modelling/web-ui/README.md

 1) Fetch case data:

-   This script requires some environment variables (see `script/fetch-recorded-data --help`, you will get most of the values for the environment variables from the `.env` file - the database name is `github_covid_modelling_dev`), but if you've already got your `.env`set up, you can run the script with [foreman][foreman] to avoid manually setting them:
+This script requires some environment variables (see `script/fetch-recorded-data --help`, you will get the values you need for the environment variables from the `.env` file), but if you've already got your `.env` set up, you can run the script with [foreman][foreman] to avoid manually setting them:

 ```shell
    > npx foreman run script/fetch-recorded-data